-The saving growth rate depends among others, on the level of country's per capita income and its growth rate, population growth rate, interest rate in saving or, on bank account, banking and financial facilities and net factor income etc. The national income is the measure of the nation from the economic activities.
-Saving is the excess if income over consumption.
+The saving growth rate depends upon various factors such as level of country's per capita income, its growth rate, population growth rate, interest rate in saving, bank account, banking and financial facilities and net income factor etc. The national income is the measure of the nation from the economic activities.
+Saving is the excess of income over consumption.
 Investment is the expenditure made for the formation of fixed capital.
 Mobilization of saving implies transfer of resources from surplus spending unit to deficit units.
-In this connection, financial intermediaries play an important role in mobilizing of voluntary saving.
+In this connection, financial intermediaries play an important role in mobilizing voluntary saving.

-The amount of saving of a typical household in Nepal is a small because the people have limited opportunities for investment.
-They prefer "to spend saving on commodities rather than on financial assets.
+The amount of saving of a typical household in Nepal is small because the people have limited opportunities for investment.
+They prefer to spend saving on commodities rather than on financial assets.
 These restricts the process of financial intermediation, which might otherwise bring such as reduction of investment risk and increase in liquidity when capital is highly mobile internally, saving from abroad can also finance the investment needed at home.
-When capital is not mobile internally, saving from abroad will limit investment at home.
+When capital is not mobile internally, saving from abroad will limit the investment at home.